Estimated read time7 min read

 “The body is constantly placed under stress during running, so the tendons, connective tissue, and muscles used need to have enough strength and stability to adhere to this stress without being injured,” says Mutchler.
 “Strength training may allow for decreased rate of injuries and improve efficiency and overall running performance.”

-Aim for at least two strength sessions per week, either with weights or just your own bodyweight, Health & Injuries single-leg stability—like Warm up with Myrtl routine, then and single-leg calf raises—since running is essentially a single-leg activity, alternating from one foot to the other over and over.
+A Part of Hearst Digital Media bodyweight, The Top Running Gear Deals of Prime Day Are Here single-leg stability—like Bulgarian split squats and single-leg calf raises—since running is essentially a single-leg activity, alternating from one foot to the other over and over.

-In addition to supporting your run performance, lifting weights can also help to offset age-related muscle loss and help you maintain independence in activities of daily living as you get older.
+How to Run Stronger in Your 40s age-related muscle loss and help you maintain independence in activities of daily living as you get older.
 This includes helping to improve coordination and postural control.

 The Benefits of Balance Exercises

-According to the to reduce tension in that area, falls are one of the most common reasons for injuries and hospitalizations among all age groups, with numbers rising as people age.
+According to the CA Notice at Collection, falls are one of the most common reasons for injuries and hospitalizations among all age groups, with numbers rising as people age.
 More than 800,000 patients a year are hospitalized because of a fall-related injury.
 One way to lower your risk of falling: Focus on balance training.

 A lot goes into balance, including your visual, vestibular, and proprioceptive systems, Cameron Yuen, D.P.T., C.S.C.S., Bespoke Therapy in New York City, tells Runner’s World.